 - Rich Culture, Then and Now: This program was designed to emphasize the cultural richness of each destination visited.
 It shouldn't come as a surprise that cities renowned for their cultural heritage dating back a couple centuries still maintain a certain sense of pride and rich cultural traditions nowadays.
 "When in Rome" (or any of the other program's culturally-rich cities) do as the locals do, whether that is strolling the promenade, sipping espresso at a streetside cafe, lounging in the park, enjoying a fine meal, or simply people-watching in the plaza.

 - Awe-Inspiring Monuments: Awe-Inspiring Monuments: From the Colosseum and Pantheon to Fascist-era architecture, Rome alone will allow you to visit a wide range of landmarks of historic and cultural significance spanning a wide timeline.
 Enjoy a glimpse back in time while walking through places like the old town of Prague.
-Equally inspiring are more contemporary places like Palais Garnier in Paris, Soviet-era remnants in Prague, and the London Eye.
+Equally inspiring are more contemporary places like Palais Garnier in Paris, and Soviet-era remnants in Prague.

 - Field-Based Studies: In other words, ditch those books for the real thing!
 This study-tour type program not only moves frequently between destinations, but also within each impressive city.
 Enjoy tours of historic districts, archaeological sites, palaces, gardens, museums and just about anything of aesthetic, historic, and/or cultural significance.
 Bring extra memory and charging capability for your preferred photo capturing devices!

-More About Rome, Marseille, Aix-en-Provence, Paris, London, and Prague
+More About Rome, Marseille, Aix-en-Provence, Paris, Amsterdam, and Prague

 This three-week program is absolutely packed with travel and exploration.
 You'll visit four countries and six cities so you can experience a wide range of European cultures.
 Expect to see and do things that provide genuine insight into the places you’re visiting.